liamstewart23/laravel-mix-wordpress/README.md

-# Laravel-mix WordPress
+# Laravel-Mix WordPress
 I work a lot with [Laravel](https://laravel.com/), of course with [Laravel Mix](https://laravel.com/docs/5.4/mix) as well.
 However, someone asked me to create a [WordPress](https://wordpress.org/) theme.
 Piece of cake!
 Or not?
 How did I install Gulp?
 Or webpack?
 And how did I use that?
 That's when I got the brilliant idea to use Laravel Mix! :)

 ## Installation ##

- - clone this repo to a directory in your localhost.
+ - Clone this repo to a directory in your localhost.
  - Go to the dir and run `npm install` (Windows/vagrant users don't forget `--no-bin-links`).

 Now you have to add WordPress, it can be done in three ways.